uutzinger/gearVRC/README.md

 Instructions for viewer: [gear VR Controller Viewer](./READMEviewer.md)

 ## Hardware
 The Samsung gear Virtual Reality hardware is no longer produced but the controller can still be purchased on [Amazon](https://a.co/d/3ZQBLsD) and eBay.
-It is the least expensive VR Controller that fits in your pocket.
-It features a track pad and IMU as well as several input buttons and in general is of good quality.
+It is the least expensive controller that fits in your pocket.
+It features a track pad and IMU as well as several input buttons and in general is of high quality.
+It is a good device to control motors, robots or any other systems.
+It has a decent battery life, however it can not be recharged over USB.

 ## Pre Requisits
 This software depends on several python packages: